-Labour cannot claim that incomes of falling if since the end of the recession in the early 1990s, there has been rapid income growth including from Maori and Pacifika, at least 50%.
+Labour cannot claim that incomes are falling if since the end of the recession in the early 1990s, there has been rapid income growth including for Maori and Pacifika, at least 50%.

 Source: Bryan Perry, Household incomes in New Zealand: Trends in indicators of inequality and hardship 1982 to 2016.
 Ministry of Social Development (2017).